Gradient Methods with Memory for Minimizing Composite Functions: Accelerating the Efficient Gradient Method with Memory

-Note that the worst-case rate in \eqref{label_145} \emph{does not} generally hold for all values of $N$ not multiples of $\tilde{n}$ because we cannot guarantee that $A_k = A(k) \geq A(\tilde{n})^{\frac{k}{\tilde{n}}}$ with $k \in \{ 1, ..., \tilde{n} - 1 \}$ for all possible parameter choices.
-However, in most common applications, \eqref{label_145} can be shown to hold for every positive integer $N$.
+Note that the worst-case rate in \eqref{label_147} \emph{does not} generally hold for all values of $N$ not multiples of $\tilde{n}$ because we cannot guarantee that $A_k = A(k) \geq A(\tilde{n})^{\frac{k}{\tilde{n}}}$ with $k \in \{ 1, ..., \tilde{n} - 1 \}$ for all possible parameter choices.
+However, in most common applications, \eqref{label_147} can be shown to hold for every positive integer $N$.

-Our AGMM also fits this case and by setting $\mathcal{R}$ to be Algorithm~\ref{label_092} we can formulate a restart strategy according to \eqref{label_143} using $c = \frac{1}{ 4L_u}$ and $p = 2$.
-AGMM employs the bundle to attain a rate that is in practice much better then the worst-case rate and instead we only use $D = e^{-2}$ and set the threshold convergence guarantee $\bar{U}$ at $\bar{U} = 1 / (\mu D) = e^2 / \mu$.
-The worst-case results in \eqref{label_145} also hold, for both soft and hard restart strategies.
+Our AGMM also fits this case and by setting $\mathcal{R}$ to be Algorithm~\ref{label_093} we can formulate a restart strategy according to \eqref{label_146} using $c = \frac{1}{ 4L_u}$ and $p = 2$.
+AGMM employs the bundle to attain a rate that is in practice much better then the worst-case rate and instead we only use $D = e^{-2}$ and set the threshold convergence guarantees $\bar{U}_j$ at $\bar{U}_j = 1 / (\mu D) = e^2 / \mu$ for all $j \geq 0$.
+The worst-case results in \eqref{label_147} also hold, for both soft and hard restart strategies.